-Need

-How to meet this need

-To know that they will be safe • and cared for, and their needs would continue to be met despite losing a parent. •

-- Provide upfront reassurance and addressing this topic early and directly even when the children do not initiate it. - Continue routines to allay any anxiety and help children feel safer.
+Need How to meet this need To know that they will be safe and cared for, and their needs would continue to be met despite losing a parent.
+Provide upfront reassurance and addressing this topic early and directly even when the children do not initiate it.
+Continue routines to allay any anxiety and help children feel safer.
+Need How to meet this need Very young children can be egocentric and attribute events to their own doing.

-Need

-How to meet this need

-Very young children can be egocentric and attribute events to their own doing.
 They need to know that they did not cause the death.

-- Give them clear, age-appropriate information. - Provide them with opportunities to talk about the death and ask questions.
-This can support them emotionally, helping them to cope better.

-Need

-How to meet this need

-Children do and need to • mourn their loved one.

-Engage them in activities that allow them to express their grief and remember the deceased parent.
+Need How to meet this need Children do and need to mourn their loved one. • Engage them in activities that allow them to express their grief and remember the deceased parent.
+Some of the activities can include making parent.
 Some of the activities can include making a memory box, or simply cooking and enjoying the deceased parent's favourite food and sharing stories about him or her.